stalance/CommandSchedulerBundle/README.md

 ## Features

+New in Version 4:
+- Event-Handling (preExcecution, postExceution).
+You can subscribe your own Events
+- Monitoring: Notifications with the [Symfony Notifier](https://symfony.com/doc/current/notifier.html) Component.
+Derfault: E-Mail
+- Refactored Exceution of Commands to Services.
+You can use them now from other Services.
+- Handled error in Command Parsing.
+So there is no 500 Error while parsing commands.
+- You CLI-commands for add, remove and list scheduled commands
+- Improved UI of command-exceutions in cli
+- Create Command-Listing as Json for API usage

+Version 3:
 - An admin interface to add, edit, enable/disable or delete scheduled commands.
 - For each command, you define :
   - name